weengage/We-Engage/index.md

 ## User Experience and Design Consultancy

-We are a small London based consultancy specialising in user experience design for digital products.
+We are a London based consultancy specialising in user experience and interface design for digital products.

-We believe life is too short for bad digital experiences :shit: .
-Now more than ever user demand and great experiences with digital products.
-We are here to serve users.
-Happy users lead to great products and conversion. :heart_eyes: :sparkles:
+We believe life is too short for bad digital experiences.
+Now more than ever users demand great experiences with digital products and services.
+We are here to serve users globally.

+Happy users lead to great products which can change people's lives for the good.

 ### Our Clients